 9. Devrent Valley (Imagination Valley)

-- Known For: Fairy chimneys that look like different things
+- Known for: Fairy chimneys that look like different things

 Devrent Valley is one of the most unique places in Cappadocia.
 Also known as Imagination Valley, this place is full of different fairy chimneys that look like different things.
 While some of them require a little bit of imagination and thinking outside of the box to see, the camel-shaped one is undeniable.
+Other people have said to have seen a dolphin, seals, dragons, and even the Virgin Mary holding Jesus Christ.

 This valley is the perfect place to come if you want to explore and see some different rock formations.
 Because it isn’t too big, it’s a great place for kids to run around and explore all of the different nooks and crannies.